PDF Print E-mail

 No. Production costs are too high for individual discs and booklets.
 You can download the video and the book sections from the website free of charge.

-Are the DVDs appropriate for children?
+Are the cooking videos appropriate for children?

 Yes.
 It's a deal!